lubenicapp/ascii_movie/README.md

 I might improve it later, even make something serious out of it

+You can see what it produces here [on my chanel](https://www.youtube.com/channel/UCh4kBiVLsdAyebWo2uBKrWw)

 # Installation

 install dependencies from Pipfile with something like `pipenv install`, preferably in a virtual env